How Much Will SAP S/4HANA Implementation Really Cost You?

 • Custom development (if required)

-One of the largest cost drivers is customisation.
+One of the largest cost drivers is customization.
 The further you are from using typical SAP processes, the greater the cost of implementation.
+Deciding between side-by-side and in-app extensibility.

 Step 4: Data Migration